Tags: Corporate governance, Ethical Values, Investors

 Yet the moment has arrived for a rethink.
 The financial analysis and complex calculations that have formed the basis of investment analysis are increasingly being performed at great speed and accuracy by AI, freeing up capacity in investment teams.
 New technologies are making cultural insights possible as never before.
 The investment industry has previously benefited from incorporating insights from new fields, with behavioural finance now mainstream.

-We offer some practical steps to close this gap in a research report due to be published, based on extensive evidence, harnessing insights from cultural experts and supported by fellow governance organisations.
+We offer some practical steps to close this gap in the research report below, based on extensive evidence, harnessing insights from cultural experts and supported by fellow governance organisations.
 We call on investment analysts and asset owners to take a close look at the benefits for them and their stakeholders if they bridge this gap.

 Author